theplanetbrief.com /eco/

 Home insulation is usually the least glamorous part of cutting energy bills, but it is often the foundation.
 A better insulated home loses heat more slowly, feels more comfortable, reduces wasted energy and can make future heating upgrades such as heat pumps work better.

 This guide expands our practical articles on reducing home energy bills and heat pumps vs gas boilers.
-It also connects to our smart thermostat guide, because controls work best when the building fabric is not fighting them.
+It also connects to our smart thermostat guide and portable air conditioner and heatwave cooling guide, because controls and cooling work best when the building fabric is not fighting them.

 The short answer